 ISEAL is currently reviewing the Impacts and Standard-Setting Codes.
 Read more information on the review objectives, process and opportunities to participate.

 ISEAL is currently reviewing the Credibility Principles.
-Read more information on the review objectives, process and opportunities to participate and take part by filling in the survey in English, Chinese, Portuguese or Spanish by 11 October 2019.
+Read more information on the review objectives, process and opportunities to participate.
 The survey may take up to 30 minutes to complete.